 In the accompanying narrative, in accordance with Article 446(1) of Regulation (EU) No 575/2013, institutions shall disclose the justifications for each exclusion from the business indicator with the exception of the exclusion of the retail and commercial business lines considered under Article 314(4).

-Given the close connection between operational risk disclosure requirements and institution’s financial statements, references to reporting requirements reflected in Annex V to Implementing Regulation (EU) 2021/451 (FINREP) have been reflected throughout the instructions.
+Given the close connection between operational risk disclosure requirements and institution’s financial statements, references to reporting requirements reflected in Annex V of the EBA IT solutions (FINREP) have been reflected throughout the instructions.

+The sign conventions to fill in this template shall follow the conventions reflected in Annex V of the EBA IT solutions.